TYPE: Aksu (woman’s ‘overskirt’), Candelario Village area, Bolivia

 SA-11-9

-*The word ‘lloque’ (pronounced ‘yo-kay’) denotes reverse spun threads that are not commonly used and are said to contain magical properties which are imbued to the textile.
-That is they are S spun and Z plied, as opposed to the rest of the textile which is Z spun and S plied (as is Aymara weaving in general).
-This reversal of the normal spin can be seen in the narrow black edge where strips of differentiating thread spin placed beside one another can be seen to form a herringbone-like pattern.
-Another example of lloque can be seen here https://warpandweft.club/portfolio-item/south-america-4/
+*The word ‘lloque’ (pronounced ‘yo-kay’) denotes reverse spun yarns that are not commonly used and are said to contain magical properties which are imbued to the textile.
+That is, the lloque yarns are S-spun and Z-plied – i.e. in the anti-clockwise direction – as opposed to the rest of the textile which is Z-spun and S-plied, i.e. the clockwise direction, which is the normal spin direction for Aymara weaving in general.
+This reversal of the normal spin can be clearly seen in the narrow black edge (colour photos bottom left and right) where strips of the differentiating thread-spin placed beside one another form a herringbone-like pattern Another example of lloque can be seen in the lower center photo here https://warpandweft.club/portfolio-item/south-america-4/

 SIZE: 84cm x 110cm